Fabio-A-Sa/Y4S2-GestaoEmpresasEmpreendorismo/Project/Case3/Notes.md

 It represents the organization’s property both in composition and in value.
 Assets = Equity + Liabilities, as shown in the balance sheet.
 By plotting the equity and liabilities graph over the past few years, it is concluded that, overall, there has been an increase in all sectors.

+Liabilities are on a constant rise, whereas Equity has periods of decline, which is not ideal for the company.

 However, for the first time in a decade, Tata Motors registered a negative growth in FY 2017, as evidenced by the analysis of the graph.
 This drastic decline occurred after changes in the market, with the implementation of Bharat Stage VI, the new automobile emission standard.

 The company's plan involved structural cost reductions, sales enhancement, zero tolerance to delay in product launches, optimizing the supply base, and rapid ramp-up of capacity.
 This can be seen in the transition from 2017 to 2018, where we highlight three main points from the balance sheet: